 - having cast all your anxious cares upon Him, because He cares about you.

 - Be sober-minded.
 Keep watch.
 Your adversary the Accuser walks about like a roaring lion, seeking who to devour,

-- who you must resist, firm in the faith, having known – and knowing – that the same sufferings are to perfect(26)“to perfect” could also be translated “to be accomplished”.
+- who you must resist, firm in the faith, *knowing that the same sufferings are to perfect(29)“to perfect” could also be translated “to be accomplished”.
 The Greek word literally means to “bring to an end” (Thayers), which can have to connotation of accomplishing, completing, or perfecting, depending on context. your brotherhood in the world.